 Johnson agrees, noting that psychological issues are still considered taboo in the Black community, “especially for masculine folks,” she says.
 “It's important to eliminate the shame of seeking support in your pursuit of taking care of yourself.”

 Cultural biases within the Black community are only one piece of the puzzle when it comes to understanding why proper diagnoses and care aren’t being delivered.
 The research that does exist suggests that medical professionals also have misconceptions around who gets eating disorders.
-A found that clinicians were less likely to assign an eating disorder diagnosis to a fictional character based on their case history if their race was represented as African-American rather than Caucasian or Hispanic.
+A 2006 study found that clinicians were less likely to assign an eating disorder diagnosis to a fictional character based on their case history if their race was represented as African-American rather than Caucasian or Hispanic.

-“From a clinical perspective, getting the accurate diagnosis to ensure insurance coverage — which is a privilege in itself — is an important part of the process,” Johnson says.
+“From a clinical perspective, getting the accurate diagnosis to ensure insurance coverage—which is a privilege in itself—is an important part of the process,” Johnson says.
 “Getting care for an eating disorder is difficult regardless of ethnic or racial background.
 This becomes more complex when the treating professionals are unaware of the nuances of existing as a particular ethnicity.
 It’s not uncommon for the piece of ethnicity and /race to not be talked about as a part of the treatment process, even though it may be a foundational piece of the eating disorder.”